Lexington, KY Solar Panels

 With LightReach, there are no investment costs to recoup, loan payments to manage, or maintenance needs to take on.
 As soon as your panels are active, your solar savings are too!

-The most accessible way for Lexington homeowners to go solar is through Palmetto’s LightReach lease — with no upfront cost and a low fixed monthly payment starting around $81/month for a medium-sized home.
-Palmetto owns and maintains the system, so there’s nothing to manage.
+The most accessible way for Lexington homeowners to go solar is through Palmetto’s LightReach lease — starting at just $81/month for a medium-sized home with no upfront cost.
+Palmetto owns and maintains the system, so there’s nothing out of pocket to get started.

-With Palmetto’s LightReach lease, there is no upfront cost.
-Palmetto owns the system and handles installation, monitoring, maintenance, and includes a 90% Production Guarantee — all in one fixed monthly payment.
-For a typical 6.38 kW system in Lexington, KY, that’s approximately $81/month.
+With Palmetto’s LightReach lease, Lexington homeowners can go solar with no upfront cost.
+Palmetto owns the system and handles all installation, monitoring, maintenance, and includes a 90% Production Guarantee.
+For a typical 6.38 kW system, the estimated monthly payment is approximately $81/month — often less than your current electricity bill, so savings start immediately.